tarantool/frontend-core/README.md

 [{label: 'Module', path: '/module/'}]
 ```

-Or can be described in more way:
+Or can be described in more detailed way:

 ```
   label: string,